kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 2. allowing Pods to opt-in to an even faster backoff curve

-For each of these changes, the exact values are subject to modification in the alpha period in order to empirically derive derived defaults intended to maintain node stability.
+For each of these changes, the exact values are subject to modification in the alpha period in order to empirically derive defaults intended to maintain node stability.

 ## Motivation